leenasohail/PhysiGym/man/TUTORIAL_physigym_rl.md

   - The **image_gray** corresponds to what a human might intuitively observe — for example, each cell type is represented using a distinct RGB color and then converted to gray.
   - The **image_cell_types** is a multi-channel image where each channel corresponds to a specific cell type.
 For one of the channels, we also reduce the dimensionality.

-In addition to the images, the function also computes the concentration of cells for each cell type noted **simple**.
+In addition to the images, the function also computes the concentration of cells for each cell type noted **concentrations**.
 ---

 The **action space** consists of a single continuous variable: